epidemian/epidemian.github.io/_posts/2024-04-12-programmer-vs-mathematician.md

 end
 ```

-Again, notice how Ruby code can read as a condensed version of its English translation: for every number from 1 up to 9999, the number is either a repdigit, or its Kaprekar routine converges to 6174.
+Again, notice how Ruby code can read as a condensed version of its English translation: for every number from 1 up to 9999, the number is either a repdigit, or its Kaprekar sequence converges to 6174.
 If neither of these is true, the "proof" fails.

 You may be wondering why i used the wordy `or` boolean operator instead of the more common symbolic `||` alternative.
 Well, it's a stylistic choice really.
 First, if i had used `||`, the `fail` method call would've needed parentheses around its argument, which i prefer to avoid since i think of `fail` as control flow and i like to visually distinguish control flow methods from other "normal" method calls, like `kap(n)` or `repdigit?(n)` in this case.
 And second, i think using `and` and `or` as control flow operators —as alternatives to `if` and `unless` respectively— is [a brilliant idea][avdi and or] and can help expressing things in the "natural" way we conceive them<span class="sidenote-number" /><span class="sidenote">Although, i have to admit, this might be a form of Stockholm Syndrome; a rationalization of Ruby's [multiple ways][timtowtdi] of doing the same thing.
 Generally i prefer languages having one obvious way of doing things.
 So i'll think about my choice here as a rare exception to my usual structuredness :)</span>.